 It can be tempting to simplify the debate as one between environment and development.
 However, for the clients we work with, it is never so clear cut.
 Projects currently impacting the environment, such as wind and solar farms, rail infrastructure, and new energy transmission corridors are all nation-building projects and essential to Australia’s energy transition.

 In our evaluation, the BOS provides a firm foundation on which to balance the competing demands of economic transition and preserving biodiversity.
 Taking opportunities to strengthen the scheme now will ensure it continues to contribute to intergenerational conservation.

 About the authors

-Dr Amanda Griffith is Niche’s Practice Leader for biodiversity offsetting.
+Dr Amanda Griffith is Niche’s Manager for Natural Capital Supply.
 She is a skilled ecologist, field biologist, ecological consultant and project manager with over 19 years’ experience in ecological consulting in NSW.
 Amanda is an accredited assessor under the NSW Biodiversity Conservation Act 2016.
 She has a thorough understanding of environmental legislation underpinning ecological consulting work, as well as a detailed working knowledge of the NSW and Commonwealth biodiversity offsetting schemes.
 Over her career, she has delivered many small to large-scale projects with clients across a broad range of sectors, including linear infrastructure, mining, renewable energy, and land development.

 Find out more